Employment Based Immigration & Workplace Compliance FAQs

 Q. 4.
 What is PERM?

 A. 4.
-PERM refers to the U.S. Department of Labor’s automated “labor certification” process.
-Labor certification is one of three parts to an employer-sponsored green card case or for H-2 temporary worker visas.
-Essentially, the employer is asking the U.S. Department of Labor (DOL) to certify that the employer has a job opening in an occupation for which there are no qualified, willing and able US workers (U.S. citizens, green card holders, or asylees or refugees).
+PERM refers to the U.S. Department of Labor’s (DOL) automated “labor certification” process.
+Labor certification is one of three parts to an employer-sponsored green card case or for H-2 temporary worker visas and some of the EB permanent residdence categories.
+Essentially, the employer is asking DOL to certify that the employer has a job opening in an occupation for which there are no qualified, willing, and able US workers (U.S. citizens, green card holders, asylees, or refugees).
 In order to get certified, the employer must first establish the objective minimum education and experience requirements needed to perform the job.
 The requirements cannot be tailor made to the foreign national candidate.
 Likewise, if the requirements are too broad, everyone will qualify and then the labor certification process is for naught.
 Once the job duties and requirements are determined, the employer has to get a prevailing wage determination from DOL.
-If the wage is acceptable, the employer has to use it in the application.
-If it advertises the wage, it has to use that figure at a minimum or as the bottom of a range.
+If the wage is acceptable, the employer has to use it as at least the minimum wage in the application (or be at least the minimum in a wage range).

 There are very specific nit-picky rules about where and when the employer must advertise the position to U.S. workers.
 It must also post a notice on site or through a collective bargaining group.
 (There are additional requirements for professional level jobs.)
 If anyone meeting the minimum requirements for the job answers the ad, the employer must interview the candidates.
 If anyone is rejected for the job, it must be for objective, quantifiable reasons related to the ad.
 If the employer finds qualified candidates, then basically, the whole process stops, unless the employer has multiple openings.
 If the employer cannot find qualified, willing or able US workers or can show it lawfully rejected US applicants, then DOL will review the employer’s efforts for compliance with the rules.
 In many cases, DOL asks to audit the ads and recruitment information, thus delaying the case.
 In some cases, they will ask the employer to re-do the recruitment under DOL supervision.

-Assuming all goes well, and the employer cannot find a qualified US worker, and if DOL accepts the recruitment efforts, it will certify the labor certification application.
+Assuming all goes well, DOL will certify the labor certification application.
 All during this period, the foreign national must have an underlying nonimmigrant work visa or other work authorization, or be outside the USA, since PERM does not bestow any work permission privileges on the foreign national.

-Whereas DOL certifies the position to be available for a foreign worker, the next step is called the “visa petition,” or form I-140, filed with US Citizenship and Immigration Services (USCIS).
+Whereas DOL certifies the position to be available for a foreign worker, the next step is called the “visa petition,” or form I-140 stage.
+It is filed with US Citizenship and Immigration Services (USCIS).
 Now the employer is asking that the position be made available for a specific foreign national.
-The employer will prove the employee indeed meets all the qualifications in the PERM application and that the employer has sufficient funds to pay the prevailing wage.
+The employer will prove the employee indeed meets all the qualifications in the PERM application and that the employer has sufficient funds to pay the wage in the PERM.
 The I-140 does not bestow any work permission privileges on the foreign national.

 Q. 5 What is Form I-9, E-Verify, and “workplace compliance”?